typesense/typesense-website/docs-site/content/guide/ai-agents-typesense.md

 You'll find a link to a Markdown version of this page if you look in the HTML markup.
 :::

+If you want an agent to provision a managed cluster first, connect it to the [Typesense Cloud MCP server](./typesense-cloud/mcp-server.md).
+This guide focuses on using Typesense as the retrieval layer after you have a running server.

 ## Your Search Problem

 You're likely running into one of these issues: